Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

 Causes of Low Potassium

-Once again, maybe just have a low potassium diet.
-Now, you might say, “Well, I eat bananas.”
+Once again, a consistently low potassium diet can cause a deficiency.
+Now, you might say, “Well, I eat bananas - I shouldn't be deficient.”
 Well, bananas only have 300 mg of potassium, and you need 4700 mg per day to hit the regular amount that you need.
-That means you would have to consume 11-12 bananas to hit your daily dose.
+That means you would have to consume 11-12 bananas to hit your daily dose(32).

 And you don’t want to do that.
 You don’t want all that sugar.
 That’s why it needs to be through those high quantities of veggies.

-Ketosis is the state of fat-burning when you’re eating more fat, no carbs, and you can become deficient in potassium from that, too.
-That’s why I always modify the ketosis diet and make sure that we have enough greens and vegetables to balance things out and prevent this problem.
+Ketosis is a state of fat-burning during which you eat a high-fat, low carb diet.
+You can become deficient in potassium from that, too(33).
+That’s why I always modify the ketosis diet and make sure that you have enough greens and vegetables to balance things out and prevent this problem.

 Without potassium, sorry, it doesn’t work.